 Call numbers beginning with letters (LC call numbers)

 Items with call numbers beginning with letters (e.g. CT100 .C8) are in several locations.
-Check the item’s location in the Library Catalog and then consult the list below.
+If the location in the Library Catalog does not specify upper level or lower level, consult the list below.

 |Catalog designation||Library floor|